About auditory processing disorder

 - remembering to say the beginning or end sounds of words when they’re reading.

-This means that APD can appear as problems with learning, listening and communication, as well as reading and writing.
+This means that problems with learning, listening and communication, reading and writing can be signs of APD.

-If the audiologist thinks the problem might be APD, the audiologist will do an auditory processing assessment.
+If the audiologist thinks the problem might be APD, they’ll do an auditory processing assessment.
 This includes diagnostic hearing tests for hearing loss and auditory processing tests.

 An auditory processing test involves several short tests like listening to and repeating words and sounds back to the audiologist.
 The audiologist uses equipment to change the words and sounds so they’re harder to understand – for example, the equipment might add background noise or play words or sounds at the same time.